Organic Vietnam Mao Feng white tea

 In addition to enzymes, carbohydrates, chlorophyll and amino acids, white tea consists mainly of polyphenols, responsible for its bitterness and astringency (2).
 70% are catechins, (epicatechin (EC), epicatechin gallate (ECG), epigallocatechin (EGC) and epigallocatechin gallate (EGCG)) (2,6).

 Since it does not undergo any processing at high temperatures, white tea has a higher polyphenol content than other teas.
-Its antioxidant, immunostimulant and anti-cancer activity has been proven by numerous studies (2,4-10).
+Its antioxidant and immunostimulant activity has been proven by numerous studies (2,4-10).

 A recent in vitro study demonstrated the antimutagenic capacity of white tea against heterocyclic aromatic amines (9).
 It can also help to improve the immune system and fight infections (8).

-According to several studies, white tea is also anti-ageing: it can limit and prevent damage to DNA caused by sun exposure, by preventing the appearance of blemishes, wrinkles etc. (2).
+According to several studies, white tea is also anti-ageing: it can limit damage to DNA caused by sun exposure, by preventing the appearance of blemishes, wrinkles etc. (2).

 White tea has the lowest caffeine levels of all teas (15 mg of caffeine per cup, vs. 20 mg per cup in green tea and 40 mg in black tea) (2,7).